-When I walked by it this past week, I had a very odd kind of flashback, to summer vacations in the Outer Banks of North Carolina.
+When I first walked by it, I had a very odd kind of flashback, to summer vacations in the Outer Banks of North Carolina.
 The wood on the building’s side is deliberately a bit rough even as it is painted an earthy brown, warm in intent if not in actuality.
 The bushes out front are sculpted and well kept, but read as a species of plant more native to the American South than that of the West.
 Even the sign and name of the place appeared as more reminiscent of the east coast.
 Of course, there are plenty of lighthouses in Southern California.
 But they do not play as prominent a role in constructing a historical narrative and current imaginary like they do back east.

 Of course, there is nothing specifically North Carolinian about this little plot of urban design.
 To me it only read as such because of the contours of memory that have been left in my own emotional and mental being by a childhood that was uniquely mine.
 But that’s the point.
 How many current concepts in the wheelhouse of contemporary office design have made “welcoming” and “cookie cutter” interchangeable?
 What does this do to our notion and experience of space?
 Of time?
 Of our ability to progress on either plane?
 Are we left with any indication that we are in Glendale other than a bestowed but somehow shared knowledge that we are just… in Glendale?